Lollipop8899/hidden-currents/README.md

 ## Why this project matters

-Rip currents are dangerous not just because they exist—but because they are often misunderstood.
+Rip currents are dangerous not just because they exist, but because they are often misunderstood.

 Water that appears calm can still contain strong outgoing currents.
-Many people—especially tourists and beginners—rely on surface appearance to judge safety.
+Many people, especially tourists and beginners, rely on surface appearance to judge safety.

 This project focuses on: